 The Yirralka Rangers are responsible for the land and sea management programs within the Laynhapuy Indigenous Protected Area (IPA).
-The Laynhapuy IPA covers an area close to 17,000km2 in North East Arnhem Land and encompasses some 23 remote Homeland communities.
-The Yirralka Rangers have a service delivery model based on the majority of Rangers being remotely located across 15 homelands and supported from their operational headquarters in Yirrkala.

-The Laynhapuy IPA is being managed as an IUCN Category IV protected area which aims to conserve ecosystems and habitats, together with associated cultural values and traditional natural resource management systems.
+The Laynhapuy IPA covers an area close to 17,000km2 in North East Arnhem Land and 23 remote homeland communities.
+It is managed as an IUCN Category IV protected area which aims to conserve ecosystems and habitats, together with associated cultural values and traditional natural resource management systems.

 The Yirralka Rangers are responsible for implementing the IPA Management Plan (2017-2022) which strategically informs and directs their operational activities.
-In determining policy and priorities the Yirralka Rangers also recognise a higher responsibility to the Wäŋa Wataŋu and Djuŋgayi, the traditional owners and custodians of the country they serve to protect.
+In determining policy and priorities the rangers also recognise a higher responsibility to the Wäŋa Wataŋu and Djuŋgayi, the traditional owners and custodians of the country they serve to protect.

+The Yirralka Rangers service delivery model is based on the majority of rangers being remotely located across 15 homelands and supported from their operational headquarters in Yirrkala.
+Some land and sea areas adjacent to neighbouring IPAs involve shared management, including the Dhimurru, Gumurr Marthakal, ASRAC, Yugul Mangi and Numbulwar Numburindi ranger groups.
 The Yirralka Rangers manage fire on their country as part of the North East Arnhem Land Fire Abatement carbon project, which is held by Arnhem Land Fire Abatement (ALFA) NT.